-Ppt for newspaper, as it’s easy to remove and free to replace.
-Shavings are too dusty, affecting your parrot’s respiratory tract, potentially causing breathing difficulties.
-Newspaper keeps the bottom of the cage clean as most parrots sleep on perches where they feel safe.
+Newspaper keeps the bottom of the cage clean, as most parrots sleep on perches where they feel safe.

-Replicating these conditions with three perches in your pineapple green cheek conure’s cage will ensure that it feels safe and secure.
+Replicating these conditions with 3 perches in a pineapple green cheek conure’s cage will ensure it feels safe and secure.
 When positioning them:

-- Place one up high for your parrot to sleep on.
+- Place one up high for the parrot to sleep on.

-- Position one in the middle.
-Keep it away from food and water.
+- Position one in the middle, keeping it away from food and water.

 - Put one at the bottom, allowing easy access to food and water.

-Natural wooden perches are recommended, as plastic perches with sharp edges or an abrasive surface are likely to cut your parrot’s feet and remove the surface from its skin.
+Natural wooden perches are recommended, as plastic perches with sharp edges or an abrasive surface are likely to cut the parrot’s feet.

-Your parrot should be able to wrap its feet around the perch without the front and back toes overlapping.
+The parrot should be able to wrap its feet around the perch without overlapping the front and back toes.

 Can Pineapple Sun Conures Be Kept Outside?

-Pineapple green cheek conures should be kept inside with an average room temperature but don’t exceed 80 degrees, or it’ll become too hot.
+Pineapple green cheek conures should be kept inside at less than 80 degrees.
 Also, keep them away from draughty areas, radiators, or direct sunlight.

-Conures don’t like being in heavy traffic areas, so position the cage against the wall to create a feeling of safety.
-Putting it in the room your family uses will keep your conure in good spirits and prevent behavioral problems.
+Conures dislike heavy traffic areas, so position the cage against the wall to create a feeling of safety.
+Putting it in the room the family uses will keep a conure in good spirits and prevent behavioral problems.

 Pineapple Green Cheek Conure Personality

 Pineapple green cheek conures have big personalities, making them popular pets.
-They’re affectionate, loving, and highly entertaining.
-Because they live in flocks, they prefer having other birds to interact with.
+They’re affectionate, loving, and entertaining.
+Because they live in flocks, they like the company of other birds.

-Neglected parrots become problem birds, so interact with them for a few hours every day.
-They also love to:
+Neglected parrots become problematic, so you must interact with them for a few hours daily.
+They love to:

-This is why they’re known as comical birds.
-Once they know their behavior entertains you, they do it more often to please you.
+Once they know their behavior entertains you, they’ll do it regularly to please you.

 Are Pineapple Green Cheek Conures Intelligent?

-Pineapple green cheek conures are clever birds, which is what makes them so needy of human interaction.
+Pineapple green cheek conures are clever birds, so they need human interaction.
 Because their smart, they’re able to learn tricks, such as:

 Are Pineapple Green Cheek Conures Cuddly?

-As mentioned, pineapple green cheek conures are affectionate, which means many of them are cuddly, too.
-They’re capable of forming strong bonds with their owners and enjoy spending time with them.
+Pineapple green cheek conures are affectionate, which means many are cuddly.
+They can form strong bonds with their owners and enjoy spending time with them.